-There are many Jobs for Volunteers at Seashore Trolley Museum.
+There are many Volunteer Roles at Seashore Trolley Museum.
 In fact, the vast majority of our functions are staffed by volunteers.
 Volunteers play a mission-critical role at Seashore Trolley Museum!
 We help Volunteer applicants find a great match between their interests/talents and the needs of the museum.
 Here are examples of positions that we seek volunteers to fill:

 Volunteer craftsmen or tradesmen has many jobs for volunteers in our year-round restoration program in the Donald G. Curry Townhouse Shop.
 They also help us maintain our buildings and grounds.
 In supporting our small paid staff in the restoration shop, our volunteers are as valuable as the streetcar collection.
 They do the fascinating work of restoring and maintaining our priceless collection of antique streetcars, interurbans, and rapid transit cars.
 We’re interested in helping people learn the skills necessary to support our restoration work.
 We are also interested in learning any new skills our volunteer craftsmen or tradesmen might bring to us.
 Some of our shop volunteers work only on weekends, while others donate time during their vacation.
 Still others set aside one or two days during the week and spend the day much as if they were employed full time in the shop.
 If you are retired, a student on summer vacation, or you have some spare time to volunteer on a day off, please consider helping us in the restoration shop to preserve our collection for future generations.
 Bring your skills and/or an interest to learn a new skill or craft and we guarantee that we will find something you will enjoy doing.